HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Numerical Results

-We next compare HyDeFuse with two recent methods, GTTN~\cite{dian2024hyperspectral} and CTDF~\cite{xu2024coupled}, on the Pavia dataset.
+We next compare HyDeFuse with two recent methods: GTTN~\cite{dian2024hyperspectral} and CTDF~\cite{xu2024coupled}.
+The experiments are conducted on the Pavia dataset.
 A visual comparison is provided in Figure~\ref{fig:fused2}, while various performance metrics are presented in Tables~\ref{tab:fused1} and~\ref{tab:fused2}.
 We observe that our method, HyDeFuse, performs on par with these approaches.

-To further demonstrate its effectiveness and generalizability, we evaluate HyDeFuse under two different SNR settings—one used in the original papers of GTTN and CTDF, and another that we have consistently used for comparisons.
+To further test its effectiveness and generality, we evaluate HyDeFuse under two different SNR settings—one used in the original GTTN and CTDF papers, and another used consistently in our comparisons.
+Under high noise in both the HS and MS images, HyDeFuse clearly outperforms these recent methods, as shown in Table~\ref{tab:fused2}.
+This improvement is mainly due to the robustness of the CasKD denoiser, which adapts well to different noise levels.
+Some differences in performance may also be due to hyperparameter tuning, which could potentially improve the performance of competing methods.

-Finally, we analyze the impact of replacing our CasKD denoiser in HyDeFuse with existing denoisers, including DnCNN \cite{zhang2017beyond}, BM4D \cite{maggioni2012nonlocal}, and GMM \cite{teodoro2018convergent}.
-As shown in Figure~\ref{fig:pnp}, the reconstruction quality of CasKD is comparable to that of DnCNN and BM4D, and in some cases, it even surpasses them.
-The reported fused images were obtained after 100 iterations.
-We note that it is not expected that a simple kernel denoiser such as CasKD –– that essentially works by averaging local pixels –– can beat a trained denoiser such as DnCNN or a sophisticated denoiser such as BM4D.
-However, note that we are using CasKD as a regularizer not as a denoiser, where it is applied repeatedly across the iterations.
-This iterative regularization is what enables CasKD to achieve strong fusion results.
+In summary, HyDeFuse consistently outperforms classical fusion methods.
+Compared to recent methods such as GTTN and CTDF, it remains competitive under standard conditions and achieves significant improvements at higher noise levels, due to the adaptive capabilities of the CasKD denoiser.